kitsplit/handbook/Benefits and Perks/Continuing Education Gear Etc.md

 ## Supplemental Life Insurance

 Via Justworks, you can enroll in a Supplemental Life Insurance plan.
-At this time, KitSplit does not contribute to such plans.
+At this time, KitSplit does not contribute to Supplemental Life Insurance plans.

 ## Voluntary Long-Term and Short-Term disability insurance